fakela/fakela.github.io/content/jobs/CodeG/index.md

 url: ''
 ---

-- Taught kids how to design interactive user experiences using modern tools.
-- Mentored students on how to make intuitive decisions on design
+- Worked with a team of designers in mentoring kids in how to make intuitive decisions on design
-- Taught kids on how to design interactive prototypes for user testing before product development
+- Taught kids on how to design interactive users experiences using modern tools
-- Taught kids on how to showcase their creative work using platforms like dribble, Behance.
+- The kids’ confidence in design was increased from relatively low to 100% and were more comfortable showcasing their work on the various accounts